ClearExplanationsAI/CLEAR-MRI/README.md

 * Statistical Verication. stores the scripts for the statistical analyses specified in appendices A1 and A2.

-## Prerequisites
-CLEAR-MRI is written in Python 3.7.9 and runs on Windows 10.
-The YAML file specifing the required configuration is clear_mri.yml

 ## CNN training.

 Lockbox.py is the script for training the CNNs evaulated in the paper.